HaiyangJin/LMM-R-Julia/README.md

 <br>

 # Brief introduction
-The data were a subset of [one previous study](https://psyarxiv.com/j8g6z/){target="_blank"} where data were analyzed with repeated-measures ANOVA.
+The data were a subset of <a href="https://psyarxiv.com/j8g6z/" target="_blank">one previous study</a> where data were analyzed with repeated-measures ANOVA.
 The independent variables are:

 Independent variables:
 + Condition: `monocular` (**O**) vs. `CFS` (**F**)